Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an AWS Config rule that runs evaluations against configuration changes to the S3 bucket.
 When an unencrypted object is found run an AWS Systems Manager Automation document to encrypt the object in place.
 - [x] Edit the properties of the S3 bucket to enable default server-side encryption.
 - [x] Filter the S3 Inventory report by using S3 Select to find all objects that are not encrypted.
 Create an S3 Batch Operations job to copy each object in place with en cryption enabled.
 - [ ] Filter the S3 Inventory report by using S3 Select to find all objects that are not encrypted.
 Send each object name as a message to an Amazon Simple Queue Service (Amazon SQS) queue.
-Use the SQS queue to invoke an AWS Lambda function to tag each object with a key of "Encryption" and a value of "SSE-KMS"
+Use the SQS queue to invoke an AWS Lambda function to tag each object with a key of `Encryption` and a value of `SSE-KMS`
 - [ ] Use S3 Event Notifications to invoke an AWS Lambda function on all new object-created events for the S3 bucket.
 Configure the Lambda function to check whether the object is encrypted and to run an AWS Systems Manager Automation document to encrypt the object in place when an unencrypted object is found.

 ### A web application runs on Amazon EC2 instances behind an Elastic Load Balancing Application Load Balancer (ALB).
 The instances run in an Auto Scaling group across multiple Availability Zones.
 A SysOps Administrator has notice that some EC2 instances show up healthy in the Auto Scaling console but show up as unhealthy in the ALB target console.
 What could be the issue?